renode/renode-docs/source/host-integration/arduino.rst

 Once the binary is received, you'll see the following message in Monitor::

-   (machine-0) arduinoLoader WaitForBinary 120 True
+   (machine-0) arduinoLoader WaitForBinary 120 true
    Binary of size 217088 bytes loaded at 0x10000

 Now you can start the simulation with::